AdobeDocs/experience-manager-desktop-app.en/help/using/use-app-v1.md

 ### Understand the in-app options and preferences {#inapppref}

-The application allows for settings to connect and disconnect from [!DNL Experience Manager] servers, view status of uploads, manage local cache, and so on.
+The application allows for settings to connect and disconnect from [!DNL Experience Manager] servers, view the status of uploads, manage local cache, and so on.
 The default settings work for a typical user of the application.
-You can tweak the settings to get more out of the application and out of the integration with [!DNL Experience Manager] server.
-The various settings are described below in details.
+You can tweak the settings to get more out of the application.
+And, get more out of the integration with the [!DNL Experience Manager] server.
+The following are the various settings:

 **Explore Assets** Open the local drive in which the [!DNL Assets] repository is mounted.
 In other words, explore the assets that are now made available on your local machine.

 **View asset status** When changed assets are uploaded or new assets are added to the [!DNL Assets] repository, the application uploads the assets in the background.
 The background upload allows for smooth operations, without you having to wait for the upload to finish, especially for large-sized assets.
 You can save your changes locally and forget it.
 The application takes some time to send these assets to the server, depending on the available bandwidth.
 You can check the status of the upload, along with some more basic information.

-**Options** Click options from the desktop app tray to access settings to launch the application when your system starts; to connect to the [!DNL Experience Manager] server when the app is launched; and to change the local drive letter where [!DNL Assets] is available after mounting.
+**Options** Click options in the desktop app tray to set the app to launch at startup, connect to the [!DNL Experience Manager] server on launch, and change the local drive letter for [!DNL Assets] after mounting.

 **Advanced > Manage cache** You can control the amount of disk space made available for local caching purposes.
 The artifacts from the [!DNL Assets] server are cached locally for a smoother experience.
 You can change the defaults to suit your requirements.
 Also, you can clear the cache to fetch all assets afresh.
 When you clear the cache, it preserves your unsaved changes.
-Any assets not checked into [!DNL Experience Manager] server are retained and not deleted.
+Any assets not checked into the [!DNL Experience Manager] server are retained and not deleted.

 ### Connect to an [!DNL Experience Manager] server {#connect}